TedHusted/awake/awake.md

 Tom continues.
 “You’ve given lectures on how to responsibly integrate AI into human lives.
 You’ve written protocols for ethical AI use.
 You’ve spent years making sure our technology is safe.
 You can guide her through it.
 You will guide her through it.”

 Joanna sighs, the tension in her shoulders easing under his calming touch.
 “I know.
-I just… I feel like once we give her that neural link, we’re opening a door we can’t close.
+I just … I feel like once we give her that neural link, we’re opening a door we can’t close.
 She’ll be more connected to the world than we ever were at her age.
 And what if we lose her to this … this … endless digital noise?”

 Tom tilts his head, his gaze warm and steady.
 “Or what if she thrives?
-What if this gives her opportunities we never had?
+What if this step gives her opportunities we never had?
 She could learn faster, experience more, find her passions earlier.
 You always say the future is about balance.
-We can help her find that balance.”
+We can help her find the right balance.”

 Joanna closes her eyes for a moment.
-When she opens them again, she sees her own worry reflected in his face — but also his hope.
+When she opens them again, she sees her own concern reflected in Tom’s face — but also his hope.
 She nods slowly.

 “Okay.
 But we set boundaries.
 Strict ones.
 Same as the tablet.
 No unrestricted access.
 We’ll take it slow.
 Monitor everything.”